Members of the CIPFA Business Limited Board

 The board is chaired by the senior non-executive director and its membership consists of:

-- two CIPFA trustees (ordinarily president and vice president)
+- Two CIPFA Council members (ordinarily president and vice president)

 - CIPFA's Chief Executive